Emerson0304/brittney-stalberte.github.io7/README.md

 # brittney-stalberte.github.io7

 ## First Website Project
 1) Only need to complete TODOS 1-10.
-2) Preview your index.html page with live server and send instructor a screenshot to get credit.
+2) Preview your index.html page with live server and send instructor a screenshot to get credit .
 ## Portfolio Page
 1) Only need to complete TODOS 1-5.
 2) Preview your index.html page with live server and send instructor a screenshot to get credit.